MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/30-dependencies/dep-codelab01/README.md

             System.out.println(helloWorld.get(0) + helloWorld.get(1));
         }
     ```
-    - Lists is a Guava class, you should be able to import it to resolve the compilation error!
+    - `Lists` is a Guava class, you should be able to import it to resolve the compilation error!
         - So, we're actually importing and using code from the Guava jar.
 6. Compile the Java files.
     - We want the .class files to be stored in the ```output``` folder
     - We want all of our .java files compiled
-    - Use the ```javac``` command (you already worked with it before):
+    - Use the ```javac``` command (open your terminal / cmd from inside the root folder `simpleprojectwithdependency`):
         ```
         javac -d "output" src/main/java/application/*.java
         ```